cooljoebob64/blackjack_deluxe/README.md

 This application will allow you to play the card game Blackjack via command-line interface.
 The game design offers an accurate rule-set and configurable options to suit player preference.

+The goal of this project is to demonstrate good coding practices, including testing, documentation, encapsulation, and modularity.

 This application is a work in progress.
 Check back soon for updates!

 ## 📚 Table of Contents